kmontgomery0/huxd-multiagent-interaction/README.md

 This chatbot demonstrates:

-✅ **4 distinct agents** with differentiated frames using SPEAKING model ✅ **Router orchestrator** that selects single bird based on context ✅ **Synthesizer orchestrator** that blends multiple perspectives ✅ **Frame-sensitive design** focusing on tone/focus rather than political bias ✅ **Cozy UX** designed to reduce news anxiety and doomscrolling
+✅ **4 distinct agents** with differentiated frames using SPEAKING model
+✅ **Router orchestrator** that selects single bird based on context
+✅ **Synthesizer orchestrator** that blends multiple perspectives
+✅ **Frame-sensitive design** focusing on tone/focus rather than political bias
+✅ **Cozy UX** designed to reduce news anxiety and doomscrolling
+✅ **Visual design system** with time-based gradients, bird color indicators, and pie chart synthesis
+✅ **Thoughtful greeting UX** that welcomes users once, then focuses purely on content

 ---